-How one student in Norway found two part-time jobs to help pay the bills.
+How one international student in Norway found not one but two part-time jobs to help pay the bills, plus advice on how you can do the same.

 It’s no secret that getting a job in Norway is hard for foreigners.
 Between the language barrier, tax office confusion, and visa/residence permit requirements applying for a job can seem daunting.